New Roots International Initiative

 With this new initiative, The Land Institute will bring together a global network to build a movement that scales the research needed to develop perennial grain crops that are ecologically adapted, culturally valued, and economically viable at local and regional scales.

-Together with a network of collaborators, NRI will:
+Together with a network of collaborators, the New Roots International initiative will:

 - Grow the network to ensure a diverse and resilient effort is underway.